Reach Me: Production

-To build a solid cast for the movie, Herzfeld started with Stallone; the two had been friends since they were roommates together as students at University of Miami.
+To build a solid cast for the movie, John Herzfeld started with Sylvester Stallone; the two had been friends since they were roommates together as students at University of Miami.
 After Stallone committed to participate, other actors agreed to join the cast at minimum pay rates.
-Herzfeld recruited another long-time friend, Danny Aiello, to play the role of a mobster – but after Aiello declined that role, Herzfeld and Aiello collaborated on creating the character of Father Paul.
+Herzfeld recruited another long-time friend, Danny Aiello, to play the role of mobster Frank – but after Aiello declined that role, Herzfeld and Aiello collaborated on creating the character of Father Paul.
 Aiello credits his work on Reach Me with aiding his emotional recovery from the death of his son, Danny Aiello III.

 While inviting friends' participation in Reach Me, Herzfeld also enlisted close relatives of participants: Herzfeld's wife, Rebekah Chaney, joined as co-producer and cast member.
 Stallone's youngest daughter, Scarlet, had her acting debut in Reach Me, although she described the experience as "pretty humiliating" because she "just had to say one tiny line, and they had to cut that in half."

 During principal photography in 2013, funding for the film dried up when one of the investors, Norman Zada, backed out and sued for return of US$1,000,000.
 Herzfeld, Stallone and producers Rebekah Chaney and Cassian Elwes started a Kickstarter campaign to raise their goal of US$250,000 by September 19.
 Despite reaching the US$250,000 goal on Kickstarter, the production team decided to withdraw its Kickstarter campaign and start again with the competing crowdfunding platform Indiegogo, citing its broader and more flexible capabilities.
 The Indiegogo campaign set a goal for US$50,000 starting on September 17 and ended on September 22 with a total of US$178,640.
 Total production costs for the film are estimated at US$5,000,000.

 Marketing

-The first official trailer for John Herzfeld's Reach Me was released on July 7, 2014, and the second official trailer was released on September 25, 2014.
+The first official trailer for Reach Me was released on July 7, 2014, and the second official trailer was released on September 25, 2014.